meesterdude/cloudspeq/README.md

 # snowstorm
-Enjoy faster specs in dev and spec things you previously couldn't.
+Enjoy faster specs in dev. spec things you couldn't.